 In spite of this many people of different nationalities live and work happily and have families here on Barbuda; Syrian, French, Italian, English, American, and Caribbean nationals from Dominica, Guyana, Jamaica, Dominican Republic, Cuba and more.
-Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures listed in the Land Act, and many do.
+Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures that were listed in the Land Act, and many do.
 As a result Barbudans have a unique opportunity to enrich their lives through leasing or renting out a house or a business as is common in other parts of the world.
-The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically overlooked or ignored by Council leaders over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people and pressurise the Antiguan banking system to recognise Barbudan land rights and assist us with loans to facilitate development.
+The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically overlooked or ignored by leaders over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people and pressurise the Antiguan banking system to recognise Barbudan land-rights and assist us with loans to facilitate development.

-The Dulcina hotel at River has been given by Council to Prime Minister Gaston Browne's wife and the old buildings demolished - pictured left.
-The Beach House at Palmetto is still derelict and supposedly under the control of easily searchable Mr Derek Barrett.
-Sunset Hotel is still used as a car wash.
-K Club - once leased by Krizia fashion designer Mme Mandelli and the thriving hotel visited by Princess Diana - is said to have been sold as a lease with 72 years remaining to Robert De Niro and James Packer, but they still want a further 1000+ acres for a 'buffer zone', a casino, and a 'Barbuda Master Plan' whatever that is.
-It is projects like these that could so easily be an asset to Barbuda under the terms of the Barbuda Land Act.
+The evidence of this corruption is everywhere: Dulcina Hotel at River has (allegedly) been given by Council to Prime Minister Gaston Browne's wife, Maria Browne.
+The Beach House at Palmetto is still derelict and is (allededly) under the control of Derek Barret, Sunset Hotel is still used as a car wash.
+K Club - once leased by Krizia fashion designer Mme Mandelli and the thriving hotel visited by Princess Diana - is said to have been sold as a lease with 72 years remaining to Robert De Niro.
+Projects like these could so easily be an asset to Barbuda under the terms of the original Barbuda Land Act.
 We are a beautiful twin island state, there is no need for conflict.
 But all of these leases have been given without the consent of the people of Barbuda, and all the income will go to Antigua.